CharlesPirtle/cp/README.md

 # cp
-# this is a replica of the cp command for the linux terminal
+This is a replica of the cp command for the linux terminal.
-# compile with "gcc cp.c -o cp"
+Compile with "gcc cp.c -o cp".
+Technologies used C.